Eyes Wide Open? Key Considerations When Growing Your Trust

 But schools joining trusts is not always straight forward.
 It is important that your trust understands the nature of the joining school, their strengths, and their challenges, and whether they 'fit' with the values of your organisation.

-• the current financial performance and prospects of the organisations, identifying key risks and sensitivities and how each stakeholder will deal with these
+- the current financial performance and prospects of the organisations, identifying key risks and sensitivities and how each stakeholder will deal with these

-• the legal and operational frameworks coming together
+- the legal and operational frameworks coming together

-• critical issues which may adversely impact the trust post-transfer
+- critical issues which may adversely impact the trust post-transfer

-• any post-transfer integration and/or resources required to realise the intended benefits.
+- any post-transfer integration and/or resources required to realise the intended benefits.

 The guidance from the DfE sets out some of the things to consider when undertaking due diligence.
 Much of it is common sense, but some areas may not readily spring to board members' minds.
-It is also true that, whilst the DfE has issued general guidance, it leaves it up to schools and trusts to make their own decisions about the exact scope and depth of the due diligence undertaken.
+It is also true that, whilst the DfE has issued general guidance, it leaves it up to schools and trusts to make their own decisions about the exact scope and depth of the vulnerability assessment undertaken.

 And this is where we refer to the house analogy:

 "When you do due diligence, its bit like the surveys you do when buying a house.
 You could fall in love with that thatched cottage we mentioned in an auction catalogue and buy it right away based on the limited information in the brochure.
-It might fine and you could have bought something wonderful.
+It might be fine and you could have bought something wonderful.
 Or you could buy the cottage the traditional way; doing one or more viewings and commissioning a survey.

-You could have a full survey done.
+Alternatively, you could have a full survey done.
 This will tell you much more about the property (school) you are buying.
 It includes quite a lot of information about what you might need to fix once you move in.
 Some of that information may be a little off-putting but you have to remind yourself that it's best to know what you are getting into.

 The final option would be to commission a complete range of detailed, specialist tests and surveys.
 These might involve taking parts of the little thatched cottage (school) apart and will certainly involve significant cost.